 Emphasis is given on developing knowledge and understanding such that the undergraduate students acquire the skills, qualities and attributes expected by employers or for postgraduate studies and research in applied microbiology.
-The trained graduates will play a vital role in the sustainable development in economic growth and would bring qualitative changes in the above mentioned areas in the country.
+The trained graduates will play a vital role in the sustainable development in economic growth and would bring qualitative and innovative advancement in different areas of microbiology for national and socioeconomic benefits.
 The practical training and fieldwork in the curriculum will provide hands-on experience in different fields of microbiological and biotechnological sciences.
-It will also create awareness about public health and safety, and facilitate the establishment of liaison between Microbiologist with society and industry.
+It will also create awareness about public health and safety, and facilitate the establishment of liaison between Microbiologist with the society, industry or regulatory agencies.
 The individual learning outcomes of Microbiology study are:

-- students will be able to acquire, articulate, retain and apply specialized language and knowledge relevant to microbiological sciences; - students will acquire and demonstrate competency in laboratory safety and in routine and specialized microbiological laboratory skills applicable to microbiological research methods, including accurately reporting observations and analysis; - students will communicate scientific concepts, experimental results and analytical arguments clearly and concisely, both verbally and in writing; and - students will demonstrate engagement in the Microbiology discipline through involvement in research or internship activities, the Microbiology Student Association (MSA), club and outreach or mentoring activities specific to microbiology.
+- students will be able to acquire, articulate, retain and apply specialized language and knowledge relevant to microbiological sciences; - students will acquire and demonstrate competency in laboratory safety and in standard and specialized laboratory skills applicable to microbiological research methods, including accurately reporting observations and analysis; - students will communicate scientific concepts, experimental results and analytical interpretations clearly and concisely, both verbally and in writing; and - students will demonstrate engagement in the Microbiology discipline through involvement in research or internship activities, fieldworks, microbiology associations, club and outreach or mentoring activities specific to microbiology.